deepbot86/Seq2SeqDistill/readme.md

 ## How to Run

 The main script for this project is Seq2SeqDistill/main.py.
 You can run this script from the command line with various arguments to specify the details of the distillation process.
+This script ha sbeen tested on samsum dataset for finetuning BART Base model on an AWS ml.p3.24xlarge instance (8 V100 GPUs) using torchrun.
+The distilled student model had 3 encoder and 3 decoder layers.

 Here are some examples: